-The NBA season is underway, and the Rookie of the Year race is heating up.
-This pool of this year’s youngest players is filled with tremendous talents, and plenty of them have put their full abilities on display in the early part of the year.
+The NBA’s regular season still has two months remaining, but the Rookie of the Year race is basically a foregone conclusion.
+The pool of this year’s youngest players is filled with tremendous talents, but one in particular has put his full abilities on display so far.

 Here’s a look at the 2022-23 NBA Rookie of the Year odds and our favorite picks to bring home the award.